Aquaman And The Lost Kingdom closes chapter on the DC Extended Universe. So what went wrong?

 It is why most movies from Iron Man (2008) onwards built the stories that would culminate in Avengers: Endgame (2019).

 The DCEU, until recently, never had its own Feige.
-Executives could intervene and force changes for the sake of a bigger box office.
+Executives could intervene and force changes for the sake of potentially bigger box office.

 Most famously, this meddling resulted in Justice League (2017), a mess of a movie that disappointed fans and bombed at the box office.